Jason Shivers: Saskatchewan Roughriders

-In December 2015 Shivers joined the Saskatchewan Roughriders as the team's defensive backs coach.
-On February 8, 2019, the Riders announced that Shivers had been promoted to the role of defensive coordinator following the departure of Chris Jones.
+On December 16, 2015, Shivers joined the Saskatchewan Roughriders as the team's defensive backs coach, joining new head coach, Chris Jones.
+On February 8, 2019, the Riders announced that Shivers had been promoted to the role of defensive coordinator following the departure of Jones.
+He remained in that capacity for five years, but was not retained for the 2024 season.